Dissociation and Propagation for Approximate Lifted Inference with Standard Relational Database Management Systems: Technical background

-\begin{proposition}[Safety] Let $P$ be a plan for the conjunctive self-join-free query $q$.
-Then: (1) $\textit{score}(P) = r(q)$ for any probabilistic database iff $P$ is safe; (2) $q$ admits a safe plan iff $q$ is hierarchical.
-Moreover, the safe plan is unique (up to permutation in the join orders). \end{proposition}
+\begin{proposition}[Safety \cite{DBLP:journals/vldb/DalviS07}] (1) Let $P$ be a plan for query $q$.
+Then $\textit{score}(P) = \PP{q}$ for any probabilistic database iff $P$ is safe.
+(2) Assuming \#P$\neq$PTIME, a query $q$ is safe (i.e.\ $\PP{q}$ has PTIME data complexity) iff it has a safe plan $P$; in that case the safe plan is unique (up to permutation in the join orders), and $\PP{q} = \score(P)$. \end{proposition}

-\begin{example}[Safe plans and SQL] We illustrate safe plans of hierarchical queries with two examples, starting with a simple hierarchical query, its unique safe plan, and its translation into SQL assuming the schema $R(A,B), S(A)$ and each table having one additional attribute \sql{P} for the probability of a tuple.
-Here \sql{IOR(X)} is a user-defined aggregate that calculates the independent-or for the probabilities of grouped tuples, i.e.\ \sql{IOR}$(p_1,p_2,\ldots,p_n) = 1- (1\!-\!p_1) (1\!-\!p_2) \cdots (1\!-\!p_n)$ (the exact UDA definition for PostgreSQL is stated in \cite{DBLP:journals/tods/GatterbauerS14}).